 Do You Have Tax Problems?
-Federal Tax Fraud Defense Lawyers are Dedicated to helping with Tax Problems
+A Federal Tax Fraud Defense Lawyer is Dedicated to helping with Tax Problems

 Do you have problems with your tax reporting?
 Did you find out that you are under investigation?
 Did IRS agents come to your house or place of business?
 Did you receive a Grand Jury subpoena?
 Are friends, family members or people that you care about accused of a federal theft offense?
 Is it time to get a lawyer?
 If so, this is what you need to know.

 The federal government has significantly increased the number of federal white-collar investigations, including tax offense prosecutions.
 Almost no day passes without new arrests and new accusations.
 With penalties ranging from criminal fines to years in prison, it is essential to obtain reliable legal advice fast— to avoid worst-case scenarios.

 Oberheiden, P.C. is a group of former U.S. prosecutors and experienced federal defense counsel.
 We can help you with your tax problems.
 Many of our attorneys are former Department of Justice prosecutors that have worked closely with federal law enforcement agencies like the IRS.
 Our experience from the Department of Justice can make a decisive difference when choosing the right strategy to keep you out of trouble.
 Our attorneys have successfully resolved a great number of federal investigations with no criminal charges for our clients and we would be delighted to do the same for you.
 Contact us today for a free and 100% confidential consultation.

 An Overview of Tax Fraud